On the Davenport-Heilbronn theorems and second order terms: The Delone--Faddeev correspondence

 Scaling $\omega$ by an integer if necessary, we may assume that $\omega$ is a primitive vector in the lattice $R\cong \Z^3$, and then extend $\langle1,\omega\rangle$ to a basis $\langle1,\omega,\theta\rangle$ of $R$.
 Normalizing this basis if needed, we then see in (\ref{ringlaw3}) that we must have $a=0$, implying that the associated binary cubic form is reducible.
-We conclude that, under the Delone--Faddeev correspondence, integral domains correspond to irreducible binary cubic forms.
+We conclude that, under the Delone--Faddeev correspondence, integral domains correspond to irreducible binary cubic forms. \end{proof}

-Other properties of the cubic ring $R(f)$ can also be read off easily from the binary cubic form $f$.
-For example, {\it the group of ring automorphisms of $R(f)$ is simply the stabilizer of $f$ in $\GL_2(\Z)$}; this follows directly from the proof of Theorem~\ref{df}.
+Other important properties of the cubic ring $R(f)$ can also be read off easily from the binary cubic form $f$.
+For example, we have

+\begin{proposition} . \end{proposition} \begin{proof} This follows directly from the proof of Theorem~\ref{df}: any automorphism of $R(f)$ results in a $\GL_2(\Z)$-transformation on the chosen normal basis $\omega,\theta$ of $R/\Z$ (which is then automatically still normal), thus giving an element of the stabilizer of the binary cubic form $f$ in $\GL_2(\Z)$; the converse is similarly trivial. \end{proof}

-Finally, we note that the correspondence of Theorem~\ref{df}, and the analogues of the above consequences, also hold for cubic algebras and binary cubic forms over other base rings such as $\C$, $\R$, $\Q$, $\Q_p$, and $\Z_p$, with the identical proofs.
+Finally, we note that the correspondence of Theorem~\ref{df}, and the analogues of Propositions~\ref{disceq}--\ref{aut}, also hold for cubic algebras and binary cubic forms over other base rings such as $\C$, $\R$, $\Q$, $\Q_p$, $\Z_p$, and $\F_p$.
+Indeed, let~$T$ denote any one of these rings.
+Then a {\it cubic ring over~$T$} can be defined analogously as any ring with unit that is free of rank 3 as a $T$-module.
+Similarly, a {\it binary cubic form over~$T$} is any binary cubic form with coefficients in~$T$.
+Again, $\GL_2(T)$ acts on the space of binary cubic forms over~$T$ via~(\ref{action}).
+With these definitions, Theorem~\ref{df} and Propositions~\ref{disceq}--\ref{aut} all hold when ``$\GL_2(\Z)$'' is replaced by ``$\GL_2(T)$'', ``integral binary cubic form'' is replaced by ``binary cubic form over $T$'', and ``cubic ring'' is replaced by ``cubic ring over $T$''; the proofs are identical.
 This observation will also be very useful to us in later sections.